pppiyushh/cuHAC/README.md

 # cuHAC
-This repository has the details about Hierarchical Agglomerative Clustering.
+This repository has the details about Hierarchical Agglomerative Clustering using CUDA